core-wg/yang-cbor/draft-veillette-core-cool-library-latest.md

 The following terms are used within this document:

-* YANG library: a collection of YANG modules used by a server endpoint
+* library: a collection of YANG modules used by a server endpoint

 # Overview